webix-hub/docs/data/api/refs/ui.spreadsheet.md

 <div class='h2'>Methods</div>

 {{api
-- api/ui.spreadsheet_addfilter.md -
+- api/ui.spreadsheet_addfilter.md - adds a filter into a cell
-- api/ui.spreadsheet_addimage.md -
+- api/ui.spreadsheet_addimage.md - adds an image into a cell
-- api/ui.spreadsheet_addsparkline.md -
+- api/ui.spreadsheet_addsparkline.md - adds a sparkline into a cell
 - api/link/ui.spreadsheet_addview.md - add new view to layout-like component
 - api/link/ui.spreadsheet_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.spreadsheet_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)